related-projects/valto-legal/index.md

 ## What the app sends over the internet, and why

-Valto makes two kinds of network request.
-Neither one includes your financial data.
+Valto makes network requests in three cases.
+None of them includes your financial data.

 **Crash reports.** If the app crashes or freezes, it sends a technical report to Sentry, a tool that helps developers find and fix bugs.
 The report contains: